clemoni/udacity_weather_trends/README.md

 First Project for the UDACITY Nano Degree Data Analyst

 ## Prerequisites
-This Project requires the csv file of the average temperature for the world and picked city from 1750 to 2013.
+This Project requires the csv file of the average temperature for the world and Dublin city from 1750 to 2013.

 ## Project at glance